-CalPERS is not doing any better.
+CalPERS is doing the same.
 On July 20th of this year, California’s $400 billion public employee pension fund reported its first loss since the global financial crisis of 2009, with a negative(!)
 6.1% net return over twelve months.
-Yearly dips in performance are not that impactful until they drag down the 10, 20, and 30-year benchmark return of 7%.
+Yearly dips in performance are only impactful once they drag down the 10, 20, and 30-year benchmark return of 7%.

-CalPERS’ 5-year return stands at 6.7%, below the policy benchmark, and the 20-year performance is also below the benchmark.
-The 10 and 30-year performance stand at 7.7%.
+CalPERS’ 5-year return stands at 6.7%, below the policy benchmark, and the 20-year performance is also below the benchmark—the ten and 30-year performance stand at 7.7%.

 To quench any undue fears, California public employees are not in danger of losing their pensions, for the State of California, just as NYC is doing now, will need to make up for any long-term shortfalls.